Nathan-Furnal/nathan-furnal.github.io/content/20251019--emacs-nw-keybindings.md

 you might've faced a frustrating experience: because Emacs binds keys starting with <kbd>Ctrl</kbd> and terminal input is first handled by the terminal emulator; some keys might not work as expected.
 They might provoke an action in the terminal but not in Emacs or be changed on the way.
+If you're also not using a "typical" QWERTY layout or have the bad idea of having accents (thus non ASCII characters) in your language, the problem gets worse.

 A common issue is trying to use <kbd>Ctrl+Backspace</kbd> which should delete a word but instead inserts <kbd>Ctrl+h</kbd> instead when used in the terminal.
-There are also issues for more complex key combinations.
+There are also issues for more complex key/characters combinations.

 ## Fix